Industry Context · AI, PII & the Compliance Gap

 Healthcare sector average — the highest of any industry for 14 consecutive years

-Total GDPR fines issued since 2018 — Meta alone: €1.3B in a single action
+Total GDPR fines issued since 2018 — Meta's €1.3B fine is the largest single action on record

 GDPR Enforcement Tracker